 Discussion:

 Developmental and morphological traits for Lake Superior and Lake Ontario cisco populations demonstrated similar and contrasting reaction norms to incubation light intensity.
-First, we found different responses to light intensity in embryo survival.
+First, we found different responses to light intensity in embryo survival between populations.
 Second, increasing light intensity had minimal impact on incubation periods (DPF and ADD) for both populations.
-Lastly, each population responded differently to light for LAH and YSV.
+Lastly, LAH and YSV responded differently to varying light intensities between populations.
 Consequently, cisco from lakes Superior and Ontario are likely to have different responses to changes in ice coverage and subsequent light conditions.

 Our hypothesis that embryo survival would be highest at the lowest light treatment was not supported.
 Embryo survival was highest for both populations at the medium light levels, suggesting that populations may be adapted to withstand some light exposure from high inter-annual variability in ice coverage.
 This result was contradictory to that observed in two Pacific salmonid species (chinook salmon Oncorhynchus tshawytscha and rainbow trout Oncorhynchus mykiss) for which embryo survival was highest at the lowest light exposures evaluated (0.04 μmol m-2 s-1; Eisler, 1961, 1958; Kwain, 1975).
 Lake Ontario cisco had a sharper decrease in survival than Lake Superior cisco at the low light treatment.
 The difference was surprising because average historical ice coverage over the Lake Ontario spawning location is higher than the Lake Superior spawning location, and thus low light conditions are more likely to occur for Lake Ontario cisco embryos.
-However, the Lake Ontario cisco spawning location is shallow (< 5 m) and ould have high light intensity with little or no ice coverage.
-Higher variability in winter illuminance may allow the population of Lake Ontario cisco sampled to have greater flexibility to higher light conditions than deeper spawning cisco sampled from Lake Superior.
+However, the Lake Ontario cisco spawning location is shallow (< 5 m) and could have high light intensity with little or no ice coverage.
+Higher variability in winter illuminance may have selected for the population of Lake Ontario cisco sampled to have greater flexibility to higher light conditions than deeper spawning cisco sampled from Lake Superior.

 Our hypothesis that elevated light intensity would accelerate embryogenesis was not supported.
 The greatest difference in incubation periods was between populations, and was likely due to differences in embryo size, as larger embryos (i.e., Lake Ontario cisco) require more time to develop (Hodson and Blunt, 1986; Kamler, 2008).
 Previous studies of other salmonid species (European whitefish Coregonus lavaretus, chinook salmon, rainbow trout) found increasing light intensity decreased the length of incubation (Chernyaev, 2007; Eisler, 1958; Kwain, 1975).